RincisM/Responsive_AI/Algorithm_Development/README.md

 The content section provides detailed information about the project, including an abstract, introduction, solution details, bias dimensions, sentiment analysis, and latent bias.

 ## Simulation
 The Simulation section allows users to input a YouTube API key and simulate video queries to display sentiment analysis results.
 After the Simulation, a download button will appear.
 It will allow us to download the data in csv format.
-Store the file in the same directory (where your app.py is present) under data folder.
+Store the file in the same directory (where your `app.py` is present) under the data folder.

 ## Metrics
 The Metrics section provides insights into the sentiment analysis results, including total comments analyzed, average sentiment scores, and visualizations such as bar charts, box plots, histograms, and pie charts.